 In the UK, we partner The Bridge Academy - a school for 11-18 year olds - in one of the most disadvantaged areas of London.
 The partnership started with a £1 million donation from UBS, which was matched by a valued Wealth Management client.

 UBS is 100 percent engaged in the life of The Bridge Academy.
-Since 2003, more than 4,000 employees have volunteered over 40,000 hours of their time and UBS employees, clients and suppliers have donated more than £1 million.
+Since 2003, 4,500 employees have volunteered nearly 50,000 hours of their time and UBS employees, clients and suppliers have donated more than £1 million.
 The range of support is enormous.
-Six UBS Managing Directors are governors of the Academy; every senior student has a UBS mentor; hundreds of volunteers support workshops and placements that develop work-related learning skills; over 100 employees are involved in subject-specific activity from Maths mentors to Spanish language partners; and, each week, 30 employees go to the Bridge before work to help with essential literacy and numeracy.
+Five UBS Managing Directors are governors of the Academy; every senior student has the opportunity to be matched with a UBS mentor; hundreds of volunteers support workshops and placements that develop work-related learning skills; over 100 employees are involved in subject-specific activity from Maths mentors to Spanish language partners; and, each week, 30 employees go to the Bridge before work to help with essential literacy and numeracy.

 The Sky is the Limit aims to transform at-risk youth into socially involved citizens, by developing their sense of self-worth and ensuring an ability and desire to account for their future and communities.
 In the course of UBS's support, the children The Sky is the Limit works with have founded projects to instigate community change.
 One group identified a community need for healthy youth recreation and initiated a youth movie theater in their local community center.